doczjs/docz/MIGRATION_GUIDE.md

 # Migration Guide

-The [v2 release](https://github.com/pedronauck/docz/pull/950) is our biggest release in terms of changes on our core scripts A few APIs were changed, our bundler system was entirely changed in order to use Gatsby as default bundler and you will need to update your code if you're coming from a previous version.
+The [v2 release](https://github.com/pedronauck/docz/pull/950) is our biggest release in terms of changes on our core scripts.
+Our bundler system was entirely modified in order to use Gatsby as default bundler and you will need to update your code if you're coming from a previous version.
 It's not a big deal, but you need to follow this guide in order to get Docz running properly on your project after the upgrade.